alphagov/forms-admin/README.md

 ### Testing with features

-Rspec tests can also be tagged with `feature_{name}: true`.
+RSpec tests can also be tagged with `feature_{name}: true`.
 This will turn that feature on just for the duration of that test.

-## Configuring GOV.UK Notify
+### Configuring GOV.UK Notify

 We use [GOV.UK Notify] to send emails from our apps.